wyeworks/boom/README.md

 ```

 ## Notification Trigger
-By default, `Boom` will send a notification every time an exception is
+By default, `BoomNotifier` will send a notification every time an exception is
 raised.

 However, there are different strategies to decide when to send the